Yankees owner Hal Steinbrenner receives the American League championship trophy as he is...

-CLEVELAND — Hal Steinbrenner stood alone on the infield dirt near the middle of the diamond at Progressive Field early Sunday morning as workers hurriedly put together the makeshift stage where the Yankees managing general partner would soon accept the trophy representative of the franchise’s 41st American League pennant.
+CLEVELAND — Hal Steinbrenner stood alone on the infield dirt near the middle of the diamond at Progressive Field early Sunday morning as workers hurriedly put together the makeshift stage where the Yankees' managing general partner soon would accept the trophy representative of the franchise’s 41st American League pennant.

 “I’m a little bit emotional right now,” Steinbrenner told Newsday, his voice not cracking but his tone reflecting the comment.